sarahkvburnett/elevenpacked/README.md

 ## JS

 Javascript can be written in ES6 syntax.
 The main index file is in src/assets/scripts/main.js.
 It will be transpiled to ES5 with babel, bundled together with webpack, and minified in production.
 The output is in public/assets/scripts/main.js

-## SVG Icons

-All SVG files added to `src/assets/icons` will be bundled into a `symbol` sprite file.
-The SVG filename will then be used as the symbol identifier and the icon can be used as a shortcode.
-For example, if you have a `github.svg` file in that folder, you can display it anywhere by using `{% icon "github" %}` in your templates.

 ## Critical CSS